Common Lisp the Language, 2nd Edition

 The debugger printout in the following example is typical of what an

-implementation might print when error
+implementation might print when error is called.
+Suppose

-that the (misspelled) symbol emergnecy-shutdown
+that the (misspelled) symbol emergnecy-shutdown has no

-(all too likely, as it is probably a
+property named command (all too likely, as it is probably a

-typographical error for emergency-shutdown
+typographical error for emergency-shutdown).

 (defun command-dispatch (cmd)